 India’s Big BPO Strides

 What is most interesting about the Indian BPO industry is the two-pronged growth pattern.
-A Grand View Research report detailed the Indian BPO market said the APAC IT and telecommunications.
-According to this report, this sector is slated to expand at a CAGR exceeding 5% and the entire industry growing at 10.96% (as per a BPO India report by Statista).
-Industry leaders like Accenture, Infosys Limited, HCL Technologies etc. continue to consolidate their market presence with strategic tie-ups.
-Meanwhile, the micro to SME sector continues to expand steadily and add more skilled BPO professionals that add competitive value to the sector.
+A Grand View Research report detailed the Indian BPO market, said the APAC IT and telecommunications.
+According to this report, this sector is slated to expand at a CAGR exceeding 5%, and the entire industry is growing at 10.96% (as per a BPO India report by Statista).
+Industry leaders like Accenture, Infosys Limited, HCL Technologies, etc., continue to consolidate their market presence with strategic tie-ups.
+Meanwhile, the micro-to-SMEs sector continues to expand steadily, adding more skilled BPO professionals who add competitive value.

 Philippines and its BPO Skill Bulk

-The Philippines has a comparatively smaller but noticeably more vertical-centric BPO workforce compared to India.
+The Philippines has a comparatively smaller but noticeably more vertical-centric BPO workforce than India.
 It offers a highly qualified professional workforce of about 1.44 million workers as opposed to the 4 million BPO professionals in India.
 Moreover, the Filipinos working in the BPO sector contribute about 7% to the nation’s GDP.
 Its hallmarks are exceptional service quality standards and high-tech infrastructure.
-Further, certain aspects of outsourcing in the Philippines like game development and animation are very nascent in India.
-This combined with highly specialized verticalization of workforce expertise enables it to compete effectively with India and China.
+Further, certain aspects of outsourcing in the Philippines, like game development and animation, are developing in India.
+This, combined with highly specialized verticalization of workforce expertise, enables it to compete effectively with India and China.

 A Choice of Many Dimensions

-When it comes to vertical considerations India offers almost all niches offered by the Philippine BPO market.
-It also offers a broader workforce and a rapidly-developing skill-based resource that combines the benefits of cost-effective professional expertise with multiple IT outsourcing partner options.
-With that said, the Philippine market offers a readily deployable high-tech infrastructure and a very highly skilled workforce capable of taking niche business volumes easily.
-So, the choice for businesses outsourcing from the US and UK lies between India’s fast-growing, government-supported and vast IT workforce.
+Regarding vertical considerations, India offers almost all of the Philippine BPO market niches.
+It also offers a broader workforce and a rapidly developing skill-based resource that combines the benefits of cost-effective professional expertise with multiple IT outsourcing partner options.
+That said, the Philippine market offers a readily deployable high-tech infrastructure and ahighly skilled workforce capable of taking niche business volumes easily.
+So, the choice for businesses outsourcing from the US and UK lies between India’s fast-growing, government-supported, and vast IT workforce.
 This is set against the Philippines’ high-skilled, high-tech but limited workforce capacity and red tape-burdened BPO sector.

-For micro and SMEs the better choice lies with India because it offers a broad range of options that offer a rapidly developing IT infrastructure.
-Highly specialized IT outsourcing verticals like game/software development, animation and engineering design might find their best options in the Philippine BPO market.
+For micro and SMEs, the better choice lies with India because it offers a broad range of options and a rapidly developing IT infrastructure.
+Highly specialized IT outsourcing verticals like game/software development, animation, and engineering design might find their best options in the Philippine BPO market.

 Looking for the Perfect IT Outsourcing Partner in India?